 - Simply Office Jobs

-An office manager role is not usually an entry-level position, and you will be expected to have gained previous administrative or managerial experience, preferably in a related sector, before taking on the job.
+The role of office manager isn't usually an entry-level position, and you'll typically have previous administrative or managerial experience, often in a related sector, before taking on the job.

-Once in the post, career development may take a variety of routes.
-It may involve taking on extra responsibilities, such as managing more staff or taking on some senior management responsibilities.
+Once you're in post and have some experience, you may take on extra responsibilities, such as managing more staff or taking on more senior management responsibilities.

 Alternatively, you could manage a different office in the organisation, which has a larger workforce or carries more responsibility.
 For example, you may move from managing a small team in the finance section to managing the whole finance department.